pyinat/naturtag/README.md

 ![PyPI](https://img.shields.io/pypi/v/naturtag?color=blue)
 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/naturtag)

-Naturtag is a tool to browse and add iNaturalist taxonomy & observation metadata to local observation photos.
-This includes a command-line interface, a graphical interface, and can also be used as a python package.
+Naturtag is a tool for tagging local observation photos with iNaturalist taxonomy & observation metadata.
+This includes a **command-line interface**, a **graphical interface**, and can also be used as a **python package**.

 See the CLI in action here:
 [![asciicast](https://asciinema.org/a/0a6gzpt7AI9QpGoq0OGMDOxqi.svg)](https://asciinema.org/a/0a6gzpt7AI9QpGoq0OGMDOxqi)